-The Benefits Of Walking
+Benefits Of Water Aerobics

 At Orthopedic Associates, We Are Here To Help

 At Orthopedic Associates, we want you to enjoy your daily activities.
-That includes involvement with your jobs, or any type of sports or recreational activity that you prefer.
+That includes involvement with any type of sports or recreational activity that you prefer.
 If you encounter discomfort, illness, injury, or have a concern about anything that might keep you from being involved in physical activity, we are here to assist you, so that you can return to

 That is why Orthopedic Associates offers a full spectrum of musculoskeletal care, along with in-house physical sports therapy, and state-of-the-art-technology including our digital imaging and open MRI, and an on-site surgical center for more patient convenience.